-We are a small lab in expansion.
-We are currently welcoming postdoctoral researchers with an interest in the use of genomic data to understand key aspects of the ecology and evolution of organisms with an emphasis on pathogens, their hosts and organisms like cacao that are important for human wealth.
+We are currently welcoming postdoctoral researchers with an interest in the use of genomic data to understand key aspects of the ecology and evolution of organisms with an emphasis on pathogens, their hosts and organisms like cacao.
 We strongly encourage applicants who are willing to apply for their own funding.
-We are interested in postdocs with a wide variety of skills (e.g. molecular, experimental, theoretical), and interested in applying general ecological, and evolutionary principles to work on human genomics, microbial (gut and upper respiratory tract microbiome, Streptococcusspp.) and parasite genomics (malaria parasites, Plasmodium falciparum and Plasmodium vivax mainly), and plant genomics.
+We will work closely with you on your applications for funding.
+We are interested in postdocs with a wide variety of skills (e.g. molecular, experimental, theoretical), and interested in applying general ecological, and evolutionary principles to work on human genomics, microbial (gut and upper respiratory tract microbiome, Streptococcus spp.) and parasite genomics (malaria parasites, Plasmodium falciparum and Plasmodium vivax mainly), and plant genomics.
 (Theobroma cacaco, Anthurium spp.)
-Some potential sources for funding are: NSF’s Postdoctoral Research Fellowships in Biologyprogram, NIH’s Ruth L. Kirschtein National Research Service Awards scheme and the Human Frontier Science Program for a number of funding opportunities.
+Some potential sources for funding are: NSF’s Postdoctoral Research Fellowships in Biology program, NIH’s Ruth L. Kirschtein National Research Service Awards scheme and the Human Frontier Science Program for a number of funding opportunities.

 Our lab is interested in undergraduate students who are willing to spend at least 10 hours a week in our lab, helping out with our research on undergoing projects.
 A strong interest in population genetics and genomics of organisms is a must.
-We are inclined for students that have a strong motivation and good work ethic.
 There are many different ways in which envision that undergraduate students can conduct research in our lab, and these include volunteering, work-study, research for credit, and honors research.

 High School Students and Teachers